Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Distributional results under heteroscedasticity

-For clarity, both naive and modified PB may fail if $\tau \equiv \lim_{n\to\infty} h_n/g_n < 1$ due to a different source of bias (i.e., apart from the construction of the bootstrap estimator $\hat{\beta}_{h_n}^*$), which relates to centering in the CLT (cf.~\autoref{rem_bias}).
-This bias does not vanish if $h_n/g_n<1$, which arises because any estimator $\hat{\beta}_{g_n}$, playing the role of the true slope $\beta$ in the bootstrap world, cannot capture the infinite dimensionality of $\beta$.
+For clarity, both naive and modified PB may fail {if the limiting ratio $\tau$ from \eqref{eq_ratio_hg} is less than 1} due to a different source of bias (i.e., apart from the construction of the bootstrap estimator $\hat{\beta}_{h_n}^*$), which relates to centering in the CLT (cf.~\autoref{rem_bias}).
+This bias does not vanish if $h_n/g_n<1$, which arises because any estimator $\hat{\beta}_{g_n}$ playing the role of the true slope $\beta$ in the bootstrap world cannot capture the infinite dimensionality of $\beta$.
 This failure is illustrated in \autoref{prop_pb_both_fail}, with details in the supplement \cite{supp}.

-\begin{prop} Suppose that the assumptions of \autoref{thm_pb} with $\dt = 2$ hold and that $\tau \equiv \lim_{n\to\infty} h_n/g_n \in (0,1)$.
-We further suppose Conditions (a) and (b) in \autoref{prop_pb_naive_fail}.
-Then, as $n\to\infty$, both naive $T_{n,naive}^*(X_0)$ and modified $T_n^*(X_0)$ bootstrap renditions of $T_n \equiv \sqrt{ n/ \hat{s}_{h_n}(X_0)} [ \langle \hat{\beta}_{h_n}, X_0 \rangle - \langle \beta, X_0 \rangle ]$ fail to provide asymptotically correct distributional approximations.
+\begin{prop} Suppose that the assumptions of \autoref{thm_pb} with $\dt = 2$ hold and that $\tau \in (0,1)$.
+We further suppose Conditions (a) and (b) in \autoref{eg1}.
+Then, as $n\to\infty$, both naive $T_{n,naive}^*(X_0)$ and modified $T_n^*(X_0)$ bootstrap renditions of $T_n(X_0)$ fail to provide asymptotically correct distributional approximations.
 Namely, the convergence in \autoref{prop_pb_naive_fail} holds for $T_{n,naive}^*(X_0)$ upon redefining $\s(\tau)$ there as $\sqrt{\tau^{-1}-1}>0$, and this same result holds also for $T_n^*(X_0)$. \end{prop}